 You may still receive points on your record unless the court allows you to take traffic school.
 In this instance, if you turn in your proof of completion of the licensed traffic school before the deadline, you should not receive any points.

 Remember, points on your driving record can increase your insurance premiums or, your policy could be cancelled all together.

 HOW DO I KNOW IF I CAN TAKE TRAFFIC SCHOOL?

-The court should be able to tell you whether or not traffic school is an option and what schools are approved.
+The court should be able to tell you whether or not traffic school is an option and what schools are licensed.
 You should not get any points on your record if:

 - this is your first ticket